-Loss of earnings covers not only present earnings but also loss of earning capacity for the future which includes potential pay raises and occupational advancements and employee benefits including vacation time, 401K, and/or pensions.
-It’s pretty difficult to calculate that future loss which is why it’s so important that you consult a lawyer with experience with the Jones Act.
+Loss of earnings covers not only present earnings but also loss of earning capacity for the future, which includes potential pay raises, occupational advancements, and employee benefits, including vacation time, 401K, and/or pensions.
+It’s pretty difficult to calculate that future loss, which is why it’s so important that you consult a lawyer with experience with the Jones Act.

 Pain and Suffering

 This entails both mental suffering and physical pain.
 As several factors can play into dictating the compensation amount – the extent and severity of the injuries, the physical pain, and the extent of mental suffering – determining the amount a seaman is entitled to for pain and suffering.